conservationtechlab/camml/README.md

 ## Training custom TFLite models

-The `obj_det_train.py` script uses transfer learning to retrain an EfficientDet-Lite object detection model using a given set of images and their corresponding CSV file containing bounded box image data.
-This model is exported as a TFLite model so it can then be compiled and deployed for a Coral Edge TPU.
+The `obj_det_train.py` script uses transfer learning to retrain an EfficientDet-Lite object detection model using a given set of images and a corresponding CSV file containing bounded box image data that is in turn generated from the MegaDetector JSON file created above.
+This model is exported as a TFLite model so it can then be compiled and deployed for a Coral Edge TPU, which is one of the primary targets used in `camml`.
 The steps for this process are as follows:

 ### Install packages needed for TFLite Training